Child Death Overview Panel (CDOP)

 - provide bereavement support as needed, for any other children, family members or members of staff who may be affected by the child's death

-- determine if abuse or neglect appear to be possible causes of death, LA children's social care and the police should be informed and serious case review procedures considered.
+- determine if abuse or neglect appear to be possible causes of death, children's social care and the police should be informed and a referral to Learning and Thematic Review Group considered.